RBC nuclear scan

 How the Test is Performed

-The procedure may vary a little depending on the reason for the scan.
+The procedure for this test may vary a little.
+This depends on the reason for the scan.

 The RBCs are tagged with radioisotope in 1 of 2 ways.

 The first method involves removing blood from a vein.

 The red blood cells are separated from the rest of the blood sample.
 The cells are then mixed with the radioactive material.
 The cells with the radioactive material are considered "tagged."
 A short time later the tagged RBCs are injected into one of your veins.